 If you're applying for semester exchange or short-term programs you will automatically be considered for a Vice Chancellor’s Global Mobility Scholarship worth from $1000 to $2000.
 This scholarship is allocated on the basis of academic merit (WAM) and exchange destination.
 You are not eligible if you receive another University-administered exchange or travelling scholarship or grant.

-We offer scholarships of $1500 to students who have achieved a Weighted Average Mark (WAM) of 70 or higher, participating in a semester exchange program to exchange partner universities.
+We offer scholarships of $1500 to students who have achieved a Weighted Average Mark (WAM) of 75 or higher, participating in a semester exchange program in the host country.

-The Vice Chancellor’s Global Mobility Award, is offered to students participating on a University approved overseas program who entered the University of Sydney on an E12 or equivalent pathway.
+The Vice Chancellor’s Global Mobility Award, is offered to students participating on a University approved overseas program who entered the University of Sydney on low socio-economic and/or diverse backgrounds equivalent pathway.
 This award is valued at $5000 for a semester exchange or $2500 for a short-term program.
 You may hold this award in conjunction with another mobility scholarship or grant.

-In partnership with the Australian Government, we offer a variety of funding opportunities to students undertaking overseas credited study, through the New Colombo Plan or Endeavour grants.
+In partnership with the Australian Government, we offer a variety of funding opportunities to students undertaking overseas credited study, through the New Colombo Plan Mobility grants.

 There are many other mobility scholarships offered by University of Sydney faculties/schools, host universities, foreign governments and external organisations.
 View currently available funding options.